Neil French (businessman)

-Neil French was a former British advertising executive who started his career in Singapore in the 1970s.
-The recipient of over 500 awards, he was best known for creating ads for Kaminomoto Hair Tonic, Chivas Regal, and XO Beer.
+Robert Neil Hyde French (9 September 1944 – 20 November 2025) was a British advertising executive who started his career in Singapore in the 1970s.
+The recipient of over 500 awards, he is best known for having created ads for Kaminomoto Hair Tonic, Chivas Regal, and XO Beer.
 After a speech he gave was criticized as sexist, he resigned from his position as Worldwide Creative Director at WPP Group PLC in 2005.